TomSimkin/UART_FPGA/README.md

 # 🔌 UART_FPGA

 An FPGA-based UART implementation with separate TX/RX modules, a configurable baud rate generator, runtime status flags, and LED indicators for instant visual debugging.
 Designed for learning, integration, and reliable serial communication between your FPGA and a PC.

+Written entirely in Verilog.

 ---